uPlexa/xmrig-upx-deprecated/README.md

   -V, --version            output version information and exit
 ```

 Also you can use configuration via config file, default name **config.json**.
-Some options available only via config file: [`autosave`](https://github.com/xmrig/xmrig/issues/767), [`hw-aes`](https://github.com/xmrig/xmrig/issues/563). `watch` option currently not implemented in miners only in proxy.

 ## Algorithm variations

 - `av` option used for automatic and simple threads mode (when you specify only threads count).
-- For [advanced threads mode](https://github.com/xmrig/xmrig/issues/563) each thread configured individually and `av` option not used.

 | av | Hashes per round | Hardware AES |
 |----|------------------|--------------|